ookk2011/wifi-pineapple-cloner/README.md

 So to give a new life to this platform in more modern hardware, I've made these scripts.<br>

 Sometime between 2019 and 2020 we started using the private beta of this project which we called "Pineapple Termidor".<br>
-When I started to redo this project to launch a v2 I decided to rescue the original name and logo 🤣
+When I started to redo this project to launch a new version I decided to rescue the original name and logo for fun 🤣

 ## About this project